DhruvJ22/DhruvJ22.github.io/_pages/past_research.md

 **Learnings**: I learned about the intricacies of orbit modeling with multiple variables and the development of a complicated mission.
 I gained experience with identifying the level of fidelity needed to model the orbit and CubeSat, and how to defend design choices.
 In addition, I realized on a very high level how the flight software was designed for the mission and how to remotely collaborate with partner universities.

-**Technologies used**: Freeflyer, STK, MATLAB, C, Linux, Raspberry Pi
+**Technologies used**: Freeflyer, STK, MATLAB, C, Linux, Raspberry Pi, Command Line Interface

 **Concepts learned**: Orbit Modeling, Monte-Carlo Analysis, Contact Analysis,Technical Communication